toasterco/community-keijiban/README.md

 * Go to Tools > Upload Speed
 * Select 921600 baud
 * Go to Tools > Port
 * Select the matching COM port for your USB cable.
-It should be something like `USB.SLABtoUART` or `/dev/cu.wchusbserial14530` or `/dev/cu.wchusbserial1420`
+It should be something like `USB.SLABtoUART` or `/dev/cu.wchusbserial14530` or `/dev/cu.wchusbserial1420` (if you don't see it plug in your microcontroller and try again)

 ### Flashing the microcontroller
 1. Plug a USB B Mini into the microcontroller to power it and connect the other end of the cable into your computer.
 2. Open the Notify file you downloaded from step 1 in the Prerequisites for flashing microcontroller section.
 Make sure you open the INO file (Notify.ino).
 This should open the Arduino IDE.
 3. Also open `Config.h` in the Arduino IDE and replace the `[PROJECT_ID]` in `FIREBASE_URL` with your Firebase project Id.
 Save it.
-3. Click ➡️ (right arrow) to upload the code to your microcontroller.
+4. Click ➡️ (right arrow) to upload the code to your microcontroller.
+    * If the program fails to compile with references to `ESP8266WiFi`and `WiFiClientSecure`.
+Try downloading and installing an [older version of Arduino IDE (v1.8.8)](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).

 ![Upload code to microcontroller](./assets/images/image12.png)